 Using services such as Denefits can help your business quickly transition into offering customer payment plans, contactless payments, and more!

-With Denefits, your business can offer customer payment plans with no credit check and instant approvals to further simplify a customer’s buying experience.
+With Denefits, your business can offer custom payment plans with no credit checks and instant approvals to further simplify a customer’s buying experience.
 Denefits also transitions your business towards an electronic invoice system and automates the collections process for you.

 Denefits is free to use.
 There are no service fees nor is there any equipment to install, so your business doesn’t waste any time or money providing more accessible options for your customers!